devansh-kc/yt-video-downloader/README.md

 Usage

 1. Enter the URL of the YouTube video you want to download.
-2. Select the desired format and resolution.
-3. Click the "Download" button to start downloading the video.
+2. Click the "Download" button to start downloading the video.

 ---